using ModelingToolkit, OrdinaryDiffEq, ComponentArrays

-Setting Initial state and Parameters of a problem
+Setting parts of initial state and Parameters of a problem

 Often one wants to change a subset of the initial states,u0, and a subset of parameters,p, of an AbstractODEProblem during an optimization.